mappu/miqt/README.md

 ### Q1.
 Why are the binaries so big?

-Make sure to compile with `go build "-ldflags -s -w"`.
+Make sure to compile with `go build -ldflags "-s -w"`.
 This reduces the `helloworld` example from 43MB to 6MB.

 Then, it's possible to reduce the size further with `upx --best` to 2MB or `upx --lzma` to 1.4MB.